What can investors expect from "socially responsible" investing?

 Shutterstock

-Savers now have access to a wide range of investment products, including both stocks and bonds, particularly green bonds.
+Investors now have access to a wide range of investment products, including both stocks and bonds, particularly green bonds.

 See also:

-They can also invest in exchange-traded funds, known as trackers, which aim to replicate the composition of stock market indices such as the Dow Jones Sustainability North America in the United States or the MSCI Europe ESG Leaders on this side of the Atlantic.
+They can also invest in exchange-traded funds, known as “trackers,” which aim to replicate the composition of stock market indices such as the Dow Jones Sustainability North America in the United States or the MSCI Europe ESG Leaders on this side of the Atlantic.

-The Covid-19 crisis as an accelerator
+The COVID-19 crisis as a catalyst

 Thomson Reuters Eikon